Ali-Setareh/Machine-learning-in-physics-Project/phase 3 - Neural Network/README.md

 In this phase we tried neural network on our data.
+The two main notebook for this part is "nn on v3" and regular regression.
+The data that we worked on is final_data_v3.csv.
+Our report file is in report folder.